-Tommy McCarthy hopes Eddie puts Laggoune EBU title fight on in Belfast - Irish Boxing

-Tommy McCarthy hopes Eddie puts Laggoune EBU title fight on in Belfast
+Tommy McCarthy hopes Eddie Hearn puts Laggoune EBU title fight on in Belfast

 Tommy McCarthy [16(8)-2(1)] wants to defeat ‘solid opponent’ Bilal Laggoune [25(14)-1(0)-2] in Belfast in eight weeks time.